Pioreactor/docs.pioreactor/user-guide/30-Advanced/06-local-access-point.md

  ### I'm pretty sure I'm at the limit of ~4-8 clients on my access point - what can I do?

-  - You can purchase a cheap wifi router and use that as the access point.
+  - You can purchase an inexpensive wifi router and use that as the access point.
 Note that you don't need to connect this router to the internet - it will operate a network regardless.
   - You can purchase a WIFI USB stick to improve the clients and range of your Pioreactor.
 For example, the Alfa AWUS036AC (take note to confirm your Raspberry Pi can has the correct USB connection).